Education

 BlueSpark Foundation

 BlueSpark Foundation supports the education and development of children and young people (aged 5-22) by providing grants for educational, cultural, sporting and other projects.
-It values academic, vocational, artistic and sporting endeavour in equal measure and is particularly keen to support projects which will help enhance the self-confidence, team working skills and future employability of children and young people.
+It values academic, vocational, artistic and sporting endeavours in equal measure and is particularly keen to support projects which will help enhance the self-confidence, teamwork skills and future employability of children and young people.
 There is no upper limit but most grants are between £2,000 and £5,000.
 Eligible costs include equipment, tuition, training, competitions, seed funding for enterprise projects and drama production costs.

 British & Foreign School Society